AyoubELOUAIZI/Nexjs-issue-tracker/README.md

     5-also we take looks in the example existing in the documentation of the form-hook 6-using the register directly with the simpleMDE does not work that why we need the Controller 7-
+# Error handling:
+    1-So now we want to show the error to the user if something goes wrong.
+    2-